soodoku/on-writing/README.md

   - [Link to Amazon](https://smile.amazon.com/Sense-Style-Thinking-Persons-Writing/dp/0143127799/)

 * On Writing Well, 30th Anniversary Edition: An Informal Guide to Writing Nonfiction
   - Review: A treat.
-Important, if basic, points conveyed clearly.
+Important, if basic, points are conveyed clearly.
   - [Link to Amazon](https://smile.amazon.com/Writing-Well-30th-Anniversary-Nonfiction-ebook/dp/B0090RVGW0/)

 * Stein On Writing: A Master Editor of Some of the Most Successful Writers of Our Century Shares His Craft Techniques and Strategies by Sol Stein
-  - Review: Clear, frank, and extremely pragmatic advice for writers, including basics of plotting.
+  - Review: Clear, frank, and extremely pragmatic advice for writers, including the basics of plotting.
   - [Link to Amazon](https://smile.amazon.com/Stein-Writing-Successful-Techniques-Strategies/dp/0312254210/)

 * Bird by Bird: Some Instructions on Writing and Life by Anne Lamott
-  - Review: Frank personal advice on how to write fiction.
+  - Review: Frank, personal advice on how to write fiction.
   - [Link to Amazon](https://smile.amazon.com/Bird-Some-Instructions-Writing-Life/dp/0385480016/)

+* Writing for Busy Readers by Todd Rogers and Jessica Lasky-Fink.
+  - Review: I loved the idea of using design thinking for writing.

 #### Tools

 * [Wordtune](https://www.wordtune.com/)

 * [Hemingway Editor](http://www.hemingwayapp.com)
-  Encourages you to use smaller words and shorter sentences.
+  It encourages you to use smaller words and shorter sentences.

 * [Grammarly](http://grammarly.com)
    Get good advice on grammar.
 One portion of the software uses supervised algorithms that learn from editorial suggestions.